SuperSaiyanZoro/Simple-ToDo-List/README.md

     ```
 3. Open the `index.html` file in your browser to view the app.

+## Live Demo
+You can view the live demo of the Anime-Themed To-Do List here: [Anime-Themed To-Do List](https://famous-malabi-a4153f.netlify.app/)

 ## How to Contribute
 1. Fork the repository.
 2. Create a new branch for your changes.